StormRaider2495/quill-multi-edit/README.md

 ## How it works

 I'm creating one instance of Quill, using a custom toolbar positioned at the top.
 The editor element is placed in a temporary, hidden, container.
 When the user double clicks any of the three text containers (Editables), the editor element will be transplanted form the temporary container to a new location inside the Editable.
 If a user hits the escape key, the Editable will be deactivated, moving the editor element back to the temporary container.

+## Emoji Support

+Added support of Emoji to the quil editor by integrating <https://www.npmjs.com/package/quill-emoji>